Maps, Geography, Cartography, Glossaries, and Gazetteers

 These tools are useful to research in any field, as knowledge of names, name history, and variant names for places is essential to identifying and understanding a name.
 The primary sources below are governmental or other authoritative collections of place names as agreed upon by international standards.
 The secondary sources may also be official government sources, however these should be used if the primary sources fail to locate a name or name variant.
 There are also other authoritative sources for many countries.
 Another use of the secondary sources is to go to more focused dictionaries (e.g., for a specific country), as this sometimes provides more data on the name.

-- NGA GEOnet Names Server (GNS) (NGA formerly NIMA) [Excluding U.S.] Over 9,316,122 feature names, plus access to more than 4,800 undersea features.
+- NGA GEOnet Names Server (GNS) (NGA formerly NIMA) [Excluding U.S. and Antarctica] Over 9,316,122 feature names, plus access to more than 4,800 undersea features.
 From the U.S. Board on Geographic Names (US BGN).
 NGA also has additional data and links that are useful for cataloging, as well as for geographers trying to keep up with the changing political world.
 To use, click on GNS Search - Text Based Page link.

 - Canadian Geographical Names (Geographical Names Board of Canada (GNBC).
 Name search site.